kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

 So just go through the installation guide and make sure you are using a correct `libclang.so`.
 I recommend downloading prebuilt binaries from llvm.org.

+### YCM does not read identifiers from my tags files

+First, put `let g:ycm_collect_identifiers_from_tags_files = 1` in your vimrc.

+Make sure you are using [Exuberant Ctags][exuberant-ctags] to produce your tags files since the only supported tag format is the [Exuberant Ctags format][ctags-format].
+The format from "plain" ctags is NOT supported.
+The output of `ctags --version` should list "Exuberant Ctags".

+Ctags needs to be called with the `--fields=+l` (that's a lowercase `L`, not a one) option because YCM needs the `language:<lang>` field in the tags output.

+NOTE: Mac OS X comes with "plain" ctags installed by default. `brew install ctags` will get you the Exuberant Ctags version.

+Also make sure that your Vim `tags` option is set correctly.
+See `:h 'tags'` for details.
+If you want to see which tag files YCM will read for a given buffer, run `:echo tagfiles()` with the relevant buffer active.
+Note that that function will only list tag files that already exist.

+### `CTRL-U` in insert mode does not work

+YCM keeps you in a `completefunc` completion mode when you're typing in insert mode and Vim disables `<C-U>` in completion mode as a "feature."
+Sadly there's nothing I can do about this.

+### YCM conflicts with UltiSnips TAB key usage

+YCM comes with support for UltiSnips (snippet suggestions in the popup menu), but you'll have to change the UltiSnips mappings.
+See `:h UltiSnips-triggers` in Vim for details.
+You'll probably want to change some/all of the following
+options:

+    g:UltiSnipsExpandTrigger
+    g:UltiSnipsJumpForwardTrigger
+    g:UltiSnipsJumpBackwardTrigger

 ### Why isn't YCM just written in plain VimScript, FFS?

 Because of the identifier completion engine and subsequence-based filtering.